raugfer/raugfer.github.io/about.markdown

 I believe at least 20% of the time should be devoted to refactoring.

-I document for my older self, to read in five years.
+I document for my older self, to read in 5 years.

 I do not allocate all my working hours to others.